Flinders (NSW)

 Flinders lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the Flinders (NSW) statistical area (Lv2)'s estimated population is around 7,036.
-This reflects a decrease of 82 people since the 2021 Census, which reported a population of 7,118.
-The change is inferred from AreaSearch's estimation of resident population at 6,832 following examination of ABS ERP data release in June 2024 and validation of 11 new addresses since the Census date.
-This results in a density ratio of 3,045 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Flinders has shown resilient growth patterns with a compound annual growth rate of 2.3%, outpacing its SA3 area.
-Population growth was primarily driven by interstate migration contributing approximately 47.0% during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Flinders' population is estimated at around 7,051 as of Feb 2026.
+This reflects a decrease of 67 people (0.9%) since the 2021 Census, which reported a population of 7,118 people.
+The change is inferred from the resident population of 6,832 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,052 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Flinders has demonstrated resilient growth patterns with a compound annual growth rate of 2.3%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by interstate migration contributing approximately 47.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
-Considering projected demographic shifts, a significant population increase is forecast for the top quartile of national non-metropolitan areas like Flinders (NSW) (SA2), expected to expand by 3,171 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 51.4% in total over the 17 years from 2024 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a significant population increase in the top quartile of national non-metropolitan areas is forecast, with the suburb expected to expand by 3,151 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 50.9% in total over the 17 years.

 Frequently Asked Questions - Population